Kitware/dive/docs/Web-Version.md

 * If you already have `annotations.csv`, select that too.
 * Choose a name for the data, enter the optional video playback frame rate, and press start-upload.
 * In the data browser, a new blue "Launch Annotator" button will appear next to your data.

+!!! info
+    All video uploaded to the web server will be transcoded as `mp4/h264`.

 ## Downloading Data